 What is included in the entrance fee?

-Free public transport for 4 days in Rotterdam
+Free public transport in Rotterdam

 Opening Ceremony including a Pasta Party